tldr-pages/tldr/pages/linux/groupmod.md

 # groupmod

-> Modify a already existing group.
+> Modify existing user groups in the system.

 - Change the group name: